rust-lang/rfcs/text/0000-more-expressive-rem.md

 ```
 In case `small` ends up getting changed to a number which is bigger than `std::u8::MAX` the new version causes a compile time error while the old one could lead to a bug, as `big_num % small` might not fit into a `u8` anymore.

-As the new implementations return a type which is more limiting, this could also allow for more optimizations.
+As the new implementations return a smaller type, this could also allow for more optimizations.